Caspian 24-Hour Trading Volume Hits $2,696.00 (CSP)

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.

-Caspian’s genesis date was September 20th, 2018.
+Caspian launched on September 20th, 2018.
 Caspian’s total supply is 1,000,000,000 coins.
+The official website for Caspian is caspian.tech/?utm_source=cryptocompare.
 Caspian’s official message board is t.me/Caspian_Tech.
-The official website for Caspian is caspian.tech/?utm_source=cryptocompare.
 Caspian’s official Twitter account is @Caspian_Tech and its Facebook page is accessible here.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Caspian directly using US dollars.
-Investors seeking to trade Caspian should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Caspian using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Caspian directly using US dollars.
+Investors seeking to acquire Caspian should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Caspian using one of the exchanges listed above.

 Receive News & Updates for Caspian Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Caspian and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.